How to generate manufacturing leads for B2B

 How to make SEO work for your manufacturing business

-Our example illustrates one case where SEO might make more sense for a manufacturing business than paid search — when there are few relevant keywords for a paid campaign, but many informational keywords to develop content for.
-In truth, SEO often accompanies paid search campaigns as the long-term, slow burn strategy.
+Our example illustrates one case where SEO might make more sense for a manufacturing business than a paid search — when there are few relevant keywords for a paid campaign but many informational keywords for which to develop content.
+In truth, SEO often accompanies paid search campaigns as the long-term, slow-burn strategy.

 SEO takes time to build momentum.
 The idea is to invest in SEO today to reap benefits in a year.
 This can sometimes be a hard sell!
 What’s important to remember is that SEO performance often improves over the course of years with minimal follow-up investment.
 Once the content is in place, it matures without much overhead, providing more and more value through the years.